Emil2468/DeepLearningCounting/README.md

 1. int, float, bool, str, Any type `t` that can be correctly instantiated using a string value `s` as `t(s)`.
 This could include custom classes.
 2. List of any types from 1. (only 1 dimensional lists and lists that contain only one type are supported)
 3. Tuples of any types from 1. (type annotations for each element in the tuple must be given, and nested tuples are not supported)
 4. numpy arrays of any type from 1. (only 1 dimensional numpy arrays that contain only one type are supported).
-The type of the elements of a numpy array is dictated by the first element in the default value, if this value is `None`, type `str` is assumed.
+The type of the elements of a numpy array is dictated by the first element in the default value, if this value is `None` or the array is empty by default, type `str` is assumed.
 5. Optionals of any type from 1.
 Giving the string value "None" to an argument with the Optional type will result in a `None` value, all other values will be tried to convert to the inner type of the optional.
 6. There are no checks that the given types are supported, so errors may happen silently if non-supported types are given.